wsldl-pg/ArchW-docs/Known-issues.md

 ## fakeroot
-fakeroot is using SYSV IPC by default. but WSL is not supported it now.
+fakeroot is using SYSV IPC by default. but WSL does not support it now.

-You can use `fakeroot-tcp` package.
+You can use `fakeroot-tcp` package instead.

-Download [fakeroot-tcp-1.22-1-x86_64.pkg.tar.xz](https://github.com/yuk7/arch-prebuilt/releases/download/17121600/fakeroot-tcp-1.22-1-x86_64.pkg.tar.xz) and run ```pacman -U fakeroot-tcp-1.22-1-x86_64.pkg.tar.xz``` to install.
+Download [fakeroot-tcp-1.23-1-x86_64.pkg.tar.xz](https://github.com/yuk7/arch-prebuilt/releases/download/18082100/fakeroot-tcp-1.23-1-x86_64.pkg.tar.xz) and run ```pacman -U fakeroot-tcp-1.23-1-x86_64.pkg.tar.xz``` to install.

 ## Qt5
 qt >=5.10 library doesn't work in WSL.
-This is WSL issue.(Please see [Microsoft/WSL#3023](https://github.com/Microsoft/WSL/issues/3023))
+This is an issue with WSL.(Please see [Microsoft/WSL#3023](https://github.com/Microsoft/WSL/issues/3023))

-Please excute this line on root:
+Please execute this line on root:
 ```strip --remove-section=.note.ABI-tag /usr/lib/libQt5Core.so.5```